 It's also possible, but exceedingly rare, for some other party to redeem the property, such as other creditors who had liens on the home.

 Another very rare possibility is the IRS redeeming the property after a judicial or nonjudicial foreclosure, if there was a federal tax lien on the home.
 The IRS gets 120 days (or the allowable period under state law, whichever is longer) to redeem.
 If the IRS considers redeeming the house, it would send you a notice beforehand.

 After you purchase the property at the foreclosure sale, you can demand that the homeowners vacate the property.
 To do this, you must deliver a written demand for possession to the homeowners.
-If they do not move out of the home within ten days after you give them the notice, they lose the right of redemption (Ala.
+If they don't move out of the home within ten days after you give them the notice, they lose the right of redemption.
+(Ala.
 Code § 6-5-251).

 To redeem the property, the former homeowners (or other redeeming party) must send you a written demand requesting a statement of all amounts you've spent on the property since the foreclosure sale.
 You must then provide an itemized statement within ten days of the demand.
-If you do not provide the statement within ten days, you lose the right to compensation for any improvements you made to the home since the foreclosure sale (Ala.
+If you don't provide the statement within ten days, you lose the right to compensation for any improvements you made to the home since the foreclosure sale.
+(Ala.
 Code § 6-5-252).

-In addition to the possibility of someone redeeming the foreclosed property and taking it away from you, there are other pitfalls to take into account when considering buying a home at a foreclosure sale.
+In addition to the possibility of someone redeeming the foreclosed property and taking it away from you, you should consider a few other pitfalls when considering buying a home at a foreclosure sale.
 For example, you won't get any seller disclosures prior to the sale and you buy the property as is.
 (Learn more in Nolo's Buying Foreclosed Properties area.)